for kids living with type 2 diabetes, prediabetes, or metabolic disorders

 They will learn that others live in a similar situation to their own and that having IRS, Prediabetes, or Type 2 Diabetes need not be unnecessarily restrictive.
 Campers will grow socially and emotionally with others of their own age.

-Diabetes Dayton is an independent, local diabetes association which means 100% of the monies raised stay here locally to support programs like our camp.
+Diabetes Dayton is an agency of LifeCare Alliance, all of the monies raised stay here locally to support programs like our camp.

 CAMPERS CAN LOOK FORWARD TO

 Fun in the great outdoors while enjoying new and challenging activities

 Forming a support system of friends that last a lifetime